 There is a huge potential for solar photovoltaic panels on UK homes, and it’s a technology that’s well liked by the public.
 For the last eight years, the government has supported homeowners to fit solar PV with the Feed in Tariff (FIT) subsidy.
 Close to 750,000 homes in the UK now have these systems, nearly all of them installed with financial support from FITs.
 But now the government is planning to cut FITs, will the home solar PV industry grind to a halt?
 We asked some of our Energy Saving Trust renewables specialists for their views.

-by Anthony Kyriakides, Head of Renewables, Energy Saving Trust
+by Anthony Kyriakides, head of renewables

-The Solar PV industry has grown rapidly in the last few years, thanks largely to the Feed-in Tariffs financial support scheme (FITs).
+The solar PV industry has grown rapidly in the last few years, thanks largely to the Feed-in Tariffs financial support scheme (FITs).
 The success of FITs is due to the measure being enthusiastically adopted by the market.
 The UK Government never actively promoted its existence – yet, it still took off and led to the UK solar industry becoming one of the largest in Europe.

 With the proposed removal of the FITs, it’s essential that the UK Government should become a far more vocal supporter of solar PV.
 It needs to make clear to all that solar PV has an important role to play in our future energy system.